-- Publicly post or publicly display an individual’s social security number
+- Publicly post or publicly display an individual’s social security number.

-- Print an individual’s social security number on a card required to access products or services
+- Print an individual’s social security number on a card required to access products or services.

 - Print, in whole or in part, an individual’s social security number so that it is visible on any materials that are mailed to the individual, except those materials used for:

-- Application or enrollment purposes
+- Application or registration purposes

 - To establish, amend, or terminate an account, contract, or policy

 - To confirm the accuracy of the social security number.

 If the district has, prior to January 1, 2004, used an individual’s social security number in a manner inconsistent with the above restrictions, it may continue using that individual’s social security number in that same manner only if:

 - The use of the social security number is continuous.

 - The individual is provided an annual disclosure that informs the individual that they have the right to stop the use of their social security number in a manner otherwise prohibited.